STA198F2021/website/content/post/01-week/index.md

 ### Interactive R tutorials

-The following interactive R tutorials is designed to give you more practice with R. If you're struggling with any of the topics covered this week, we strongly recommend you work through it.
+The following interactive R tutorial is designed to give you more practice with R. If you're struggling with any of the topics covered this week, we strongly recommend you work through it.

 |  <div style="width:480px"></div>  |  <div style="width:200px"></div>  |
 |:---|:---|